Can an apprentice work with me without a training contract?

 Can I extend the Probation Period?

-Yes, during the original probation period, an apprentice/ trainee (and their parent/ guardian if applicable) or employer may apply to the Apprenticeship Office to extend the probation period.
+In general – yes.
+During the original probation period, an apprentice/ trainee (and their parent/ guardian if applicable) or employer may apply to the Apprenticeship Office to extend the probation period.
+There are some instances where this may not apply (e.g. electrical trades) and we recommend confirming this with ASA before you submit an extension.

 How long can I extend a Probation Period for?